pahaz/cryptoassets/docs/source/gettingstarted.rst

 * You set up :py:class:`cryptoassets.core.app.CryptoAssetsApp` instance and configure it inside your Python code.

-* You also set up a channel how :doc:`cryptoassets helper service <./service>` process callbacks you app.
+* You set up a channel how :doc:`cryptoassets helper service <./service>` process calls backs your application.
 Usually this happens over :doc:`HTTP web hooks <./config>`.

 * You put your cryptoassets database accessing code to a separate function and decorate it with :py:class:`cryptoassets.core.app.CryptoAssetsApp.conflict_resolver` to obtain transaction conflict aware SQLAlchemy session.